apoorvshaswat/-Weather-App-React/README.md

 # -Weather-App-React
-A React-based Weather App that fetches real-time weather data from the SheCodes API.
-Features include a search function, current weather display, and error handling.
-The app supports dynamic updates and shows weather conditions for any city.
-Built with React, Axios, and styled with custom CSS.
+This Weather App, developed with React, leverages the SheCodes API to provide users with up-to-date weather information for any city.
+The app features a search functionality, real-time weather data display, and error handling for invalid city names.
+Styled with custom CSS, it offers a responsive and user-friendly interface.
+To get started, clone the repository, install the dependencies, and run the app locally.